 Knowing customers allows you to identify the type of person who wants your service and why they want it.
 Position your marketing to attract those subscribers.
 If most of your customers are female, head-of-household with 2 kids and a mid-level management job – they’ll probably require a high-speed package.

 She may be bringing work home with her and probably has one kid who’s a gamer, which means more broadband.
 What kind of package can you sell her?

 But, if most of your customers are older middle-aged couples, they may be content to spend Friday nights with Netflix – your high-speed package may not have the same appeal to these types of customers.

 Why is this information important?
 Because an email has less than three seconds(2) to get a prospective customer’s attention.
 If they don’t see or hear something they’re interested in within three seconds, they are onto the next shiny, bouncing ball.

 Lead with the Benefit That Means the Most

 To get the best result – start with what’s most important to your targeted audience.
 A busy 36-year old mid-manager mom with two kids?
 Tell them about your best value in a high-speed package.

 The email to the 55+ community might just be about the reliability and affordable price of your basic package.

 Small business owners may want to know that you’ve been around for a while and are in good standing with your community and peers.

 Your subscribers aren’t your spouse – thank goodness.
 But, you want to attract subscribers that are compatible with your service because it means fewer complaints, less churn and more moolah.
 Doesn’t that sound like paradise?
-Then, put together a plan to know who your subscribers are and target them in your next marketing campaign.
+To get to paradise, put together a plan to know who your subscribers are and target them in your next marketing campaign.

 1- Smith, K.; The Hidden Reason Why Customers Buy Your Products; Inc. Magazine, 2017; online: https://www.inc.com/katlin-smith/what-the-amazon-era-gets-wrong-about-consumer-shoppers.html